tudorducaru/recommender_system/README.md

 ### Starting the Server

-In the **app.py** file, change the value of the secret key used to sign JWTs.
+Set the secret key used to sign JWT tokens as an environment variable: `set JWT_SECRET_KEY=abcd`

-Within the **web** folder, run a Flask development server:
+Start a flask development server.

 ```
-set FLASK_ENV=development
-flask run
+flask run --debug
 ```

 ### Starting the React Client

-Within the **client** folder, install Node.js packages and then start the React dev server:
+cd into the **client/** folder, install Node.js packages and then start the React dev server:
 ```
 npm install
 npm run start
 ```

-The website will open at the /build route.
-Navigate to the root (/) to access the app.

 ### Loading the Chrome Extension